alljoyn/compliance-tests/java/components/validation-dependencies/HEAD/libs/README.txt

 This project can be used to install the necessary AllJoyn dependencies into the local Maven repository.

+Alternatively, the validation-dependencies-dl project can be used to automatically download and extract the components from their release locations.

 Please copy the following file(s) into the current libs folder before building the pom file.

 alljoyn.jar